dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 ## 1 - Getting started with threejs and canvas for textures

 In this section I will be going over the basics of using canvas to create a texture that will then be used with the basic material map property.
 It is impotent to note that the properties of materials will differ from one to another, the basic material does not do anything with light but other materials do.
-For example in the standard material I would want to use the emmisive property of the material to define a texture that will always emit light even if there is not light source.
+For example in the standard material I would want to use the emissive property of the material to define a texture that will always emit light even if there is not light source.

 Anyway getting back to the main topic at hand here this example will be just a simple getting started example of using canvas to map just a basic color map to a basic material.

-### 1.1 - Start With just a quick simple Canvas Example
+### 1.1 - Start With just a quick canvas element and drawing to the 2d context

 I order to use a canvas as a texture we will of course need an instance of a canvas that can be created with document.createElement.
 The dom element does not have to be appended to the HTML, we just need to have one to give to the Texture constructor.